matthew-brett/pydagogue/curious_git.rst

 If you followed this tutorial, you now have a good knowledge of how git works.
 This will make it much easier to understand why git commands do what they do, and what to do when things go wrong.
+You know all the main terms that the git manual pages use, so git's own help will be more useful to you.
+You will likely lead a long life of deep personal fulfillment.

 *************
 Git resources